uclnlp/fakenewschallenge/README.md

 Execution of the `pred.py` file in 'train' mode encompasses steps identical to those outlined above with the exception of the model being trained as opposed to loaded from file.
-Obviously, the predictions will not be identical to those submitted during the competition.
+In this case, the predictions will obviously not be identical to those submitted during the competition.

 The file name for the predictions can be changed in section '# Set file names' at the top of `pred.py`, if required.